Harris goes after Biden on race in U.S. presidential debate

 “It’s a mischaracterization of my position across the board: I did not praise racists.
 That is not true,” he said.
 “If we want to have this campaign litigated on who supports civil rights and whether I did or not, I’m happy to do that.”

+“Everything I have done in my career, I ran because of civil rights and continue to think we have to make fundamental changes and those civil rights, by the way, include not just African-Americans, but the LGBT community,” he said.

-The dramatic exchange highlighted the second Democratic presidential debate, which also featured repeated attacks on President Donald Trump and sharp disagreement for a second consecutive night over the best way to boost access to healthcare insurance coverage.
+During the debate, the contenders frequently attacked Trump and sharply disagreed over the best way to boost access to healthcare insurance coverage.

+One of the lesser-known candidates, U.S. Representative Eric Swalwell, 38, also trained his sights on Biden, urging the 76-year-old to pass the torch to younger candidates.

-Biden and Bernie Sanders trained their sights on Trump immediately as the debate began.
+Biden and the candidate running second in polls among Democrats, Bernie Sanders, turned their fire on Trump repeatedly.

-“The American people understand that Trump is a phony, that Trump is a pathological liar and a racist and that he lied to the American people during his campaign,” said Sanders, a U.S. senator running second to Biden in opinion polls among Democrats vying to challenge the Republican president in the November 2020 election.
+“The American people understand that Trump is a phony, that Trump is a pathological liar and a racist and that he lied to the American people during his campaign,” said Sanders.

 Biden, the former vice president making his third run for the White House, said Trump’s tax cuts for the wealthy and other economic policies were increasing economic inequality in the United States.